kovidgoyal/kitty/docs/kittens/hints.rst

 adding them to the command line for the next command.

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
+You can use these options to create mappings in :file:`kitty.conf` to select various different text snippets.
+See :sc:`insert_selected_path` for examples.

 Command Line Interface
 -------------------------